YizYah/neo-forgery/README.md

 I couldn't find any other straightforward way to mock the neo4j driver during unit tests.
 It needs to be super fast and simple to work with CI and TDD.

 # What
 A mock session generator for neo4j.
-You set up the session info, which consists of query strings, param objects, and expected responses.
+You set up a mock neo4j session by specifying an array of query spec objects.
+Each query spec object contains a query string, param set, and expected response.

-You can pass it in as a parameter to a function to test instead of a real session.
+You can then pass in your session as a parameter to a function to test instead of a real session.

+And there's a function to test a query set against the live database, not intended for unit tests.
+That way, whenever you change your database you can confirm that the queries in your mock session are all still working!

 # Usage